ryakad/squeeze/README.md

-Once you have installed the library and are ready use squeeze with an existing repo you will need to run the `squeeze` command in the base directory of the repo you want to use to setup the required folders and config files.
-You may also want to set the .squeeze directory to be ignored.
+Once you have installed the library and are ready use squeeze with an existing repo you will need to run the `squeeze` command in the base directory of the repo to setup the required folders and config files.
+You may also want to set your VCS to ignore the .squeeze directory.

 How it works
 ------------

+Squeeze is used to run a function against each diff in a changeset depending on the type of change.
+By default squeeze will keep track of the commit identifier that it stopped at and will start at that commit next time.
+This way each commit in the repo will be processed sequentially as changes are committed.
+If you do not want this sequential style you can make use of the core classes and customize squeeze to do what you need.

 ### Handling changesets

-There are currently two main levels to the application.
-At the top level there is the Squeeze class that can be used to keep track of the state and will always from the diff from the last run to the latest commit.
-If this is not what you desire you can always use the DiffRunner object directly and pass in the commit identifiers that you want to diff against.

 The different changes that squeeze will detect are: